q-value/Praelexis-Assessment/README.md

 * usa                                      - jpg used as mask in the analysis.

-* main                                     - run the main file to execute the scripts: includes and handlers.

 * Assessment - Kaggle Data Science role    - pdf copy of the assessment.